 However, cost savings depend on the salary differentials between nurses and doctors, and those may be offset by lower productivity of nurses (Laurant et al., 2004).
 For example, nurses may take longer to treat patients than physicians and use more resources to provide similar quality and quantity of care.
 Nurse-provided consultations may take longer, nurse practitioners may require additional supervision from doctors (especially in more difficult cases), and they may order more tests and investigations, all of which would increase total costs per patient treated.

-While some inferences can be drawn from existing research, direct economic evaluations in which costs and consequences of alternative workforce models are studied simultaneously are required.
+While some inferences can be drawn from existing research on the link between nurse staffing models and patient outcomes, direct economic evaluations in which both costs and consequences of alternative workforce models are studied simultaneously are required.
+This evidence may be of use in understanding which staffing models offer the greatest value for money.
 Therefore we undertook a scoping review of economic evaluations of nurse staffing, including comparisons between different levels of nurse staffing and the substitution of nurses for other healthcare workers.

 3. Method

-We systematically searched for studies that explored the relationship between costs and effects of care and the level of registered nurse staffing or nursing skill mix in the clinical team (including nurse for doctor substitution) using cost-effectiveness, cost-utility, or cost-benefit analysis.
+We systematically searched for studies that explored the relationship between costs and effects of care and the level of registered nurse staffing or nursing related skill mix in the clinical team (including nurse for doctor substitution) using cost-effectiveness, cost-utility, or cost-benefit analysis.
 In those cases where the analytical framework was not explicitly stated, we nevertheless included a study when it simultaneously considered both costs and effects of care as outcome variables

 We excluded studies that focused on association between nurse staffing variables and patient outcomes only, without considering costs of care.
 We also excluded studies that looked at nursing costs only.
 We did not consider interventions performed by nurses when compared to no intervention or interventions performed by nurses in different settings (e.g. at leg ulcer clinics vs. care at home) because our main interest is in comparing the nurses with other workforce, and not in comparing the effect of specific interventions or settings where nurses work.
 For that reason we did not include economic evaluations of care provided by nurses and other medical staff using completely different service configurations (e.g., in clinical nurse specialist care vs. inpatient multidisciplinary team care vs. day patient multidisciplinary team; on site vs. off-site care; nursing home vs. hospital care), because in such cases it may be very difficult to tease out the contribution of the health workforce from the effect of different settings and services.